List of content you will read in this article:

 Choosing the right CPU, however, is no simple task.
-Even with only two manufacturers in the game, there are dozens of different models each one offers all their own advantages & disadvantages and prices that reflect them.
+Even with only two manufacturers in the game, there are dozens of different models; each one offers its own advantages & disadvantages and prices that reflect them.

 What is a CPU?

 CPU stands for the central processing unit.
 It is responsible for processing and executing instructions within your machine.
-It is often referred to as the “brains” of the computer and thus is one of the most important parts that affect the experience of using the system.
+It is often referred to as the "brains" of the computer and, thus, is one of the most critical parts affecting the system's experience.
 The processor (CPU) is built by placing billions of microscopic transistors onto a single computer chip.

 This chip sits in a special place designated for it on the motherboard (the socket) and is connected to it by tiny pins which are present either on it or on the motherboard itself.

 At its core, a CPU takes instructions from a program or application and performs a calculation.
 This process breaks down into three key stages: Fetch, decode, and execute.
-A CPU fetches the instruction from RAM, decodes what the instruction actually is, and then executes the instruction using relevant parts of the CPU.
+A CPU fetches the instruction from RAM, decodes what the instruction actually is, and then executes the instruction using relevant CPU parts.

 To upgrade or to build a new system?

 Now, this is a tricky question as simply upgrading to a newer CPU is the cheapest and fastest way to go about it.
 However, you will be limited by quite a few factors that will narrow down your choice.
-The architecture, socket, and compatibility of the motherboard installed in the PC are all things to take into account if you are going down this path.
+The architecture, socket, and compatibility of the motherboard installed in the PC are all things to consider if you are going down this path.

 The second option allows for much higher freedom in part choice as you will be replacing both the motherboard and the CPU.
-In theory, it’s much like building a PC as it will require complete disassembly and sometimes even the upgrade of other parts as well.
-As you can imagine, however, the costs of this type of upgrade are much higher than a simple CPU swap.
+In theory, it's much like building a PC as it will require complete disassembly and sometimes even the upgrade of other parts as well.
+However, as you can imagine, the costs of this type of upgrade are much higher than a simple CPU swap.

 Usually, simple CPU swaps are a waste of time

-Often when swapping out your processor for one that already fits into your motherboard socket is not the most viable option.
+When swapping out your processor for one that already fits into your motherboard socket is often not the most viable option.
 For the last couple of years, chipmakers made CPUs that are only compatible with one socket for a generation or two.
-This means that once a year or two passes after the release, the next platform is no longer compatible with the ones that came before.
+This means that once a year or two passes after the release, the next platform is no longer compatible with the previous ones.

-Unless you are upgrading from a low-end chip at the beginning of the generation to a high-end chip at the very end of the generation, you will most likely not gain much performance improvement and will not have the ability to upgrade just the chip a few years down the line.
+Unless you are upgrading from a low-end chip at the beginning of the generation to a high-end chip at the very end of the generation, you will most likely not gain much performance improvement.
+You will also not have the ability to upgrade just the chip a few years down the line.

 What to consider when buying a new CPU?

-There are a few factors you will need to take into account when choosing a CPU from either AMD or Intel.
-Based on them, you will be able to determine what approximate performance the chips will have as well as room for upgrades.
+You will need to take a few factors into account when choosing a CPU from either AMD or Intel.
+Based on them, you will be able to determine what approximate performance the chips will have and room for upgrades.

 The number of cores within the processor

-In 2020, the minimum core count you should aim for is four cores.
-If utilized properly by the software, which it should if it is well-written, all cores can be used to process one task at a time, making execution much faster.
+In 2021, the minimum core count you should aim for is four cores.
+If appropriately utilized by the software, which it should if it is well-written, all cores can be used to process one task at a time, making execution much faster.

 Base clock and boost clock speeds